-Pearson Hall is the first of three new buildings that are part of a sweeping overhaul of the Upper Quad.
+Pearson Hall East, foremerly named Pearson Hall, is the first of three new buildings that are part of a sweeping overhaul of the Upper Quad.

-Pearson Hall and New Cadet Hall replaced Brodie Hall, Monteith Hall, Rasche Hall, and Thomas Hall.
+Pearson Hall East and Pearson Hall West replaced Brodie Hall, Monteith Hall, Rasche Hall, and Thomas Hall.

 James and Renae Pearson